reignslau/CSE310-winter/Module1/README.md

 # Development Environment

 {Describe the tools that you used to develop the software}
+One tools I use is Chat.GPT, any time I have error I can use it to help me why and what should I change in my program.
+But sometime it doesn't work, like this time it also can't find out why my program doesn't run the ways it suppost be.
 {Describe the programming language that you used and any libraries.}
+I use python to try to make a app, and "Kivy" have many thing that can help me to build the app.
 # Useful Websites

 {Make a list of websites that you found helpful in this project}